aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ![](pictures/translated_doc.png)

-The documents will then be processed with Bedrcok and the corrected version will be added to the _docprocessingstack-outputbucket_.
+The documents will then be processed with Bedrock and the corrected version will be added to the _docprocessingstack-outputbucket_.
 The output bucket has the same format as the input bucket.

 ![](pictures/output_bucket.png)